interstellar/starlight/starlight/doc/Protocol.md

 `MessageSignature` is how a party authenticates that the message was sent by their channel counterparty.
 It is a signature on the serialized message (with the `MessageSignature` field excluded).
 It should be a signature from the public key of the message's sender.
-Specifically, that public key is `HostEscrowPubKey` if the message's sender is the `Host` on that channel, and `GuestEscrowPubKey` if the sender is the `Guest` on that channel.
+Specifically, that public key is `HostAccountKey` if the message's sender is the `Host` on that channel, and `GuestAccountKey` if the sender is the `Guest` on that channel.

 When any message is received,
-before taking the message-specific validation steps described below, the recipient looks up the channel using the `ChannelID` from the message `Body` and looks up their counterparty's public key, which is either `HostEscrowPubKey` or `GuestEscrowPubKey`, depending on their counterparty's role in the channel.
+before taking the message-specific validation steps described below, the recipient looks up the channel using the `ChannelID` from the message `Body` and looks up their counterparty's public key, which is either `HostAccountKey` or `GuestAccountKey`, depending on their counterparty's role in the channel.
 (If the message is a [ChannelProposeMsg](#channelproposemsg), no channel will exist yet.
-They should instead use the `ChannelID` itself, which is the same as the `HostEscrowPubKey`, as the counterparty's public key.)
+They should instead determine `HostAccountKey` from the `HostAccount` in the message itself.)
 The recipient validates that `MessageSignature` is a valid signature from that public key for the message.
 If it is not,
 or if the message is not a